-The Hardest Med School Interview Question
+The Hardest Medical School Interview Question

 It’s not even a question.
 It’s a request, and in the opening moments of your medical school interview, it may sound more like a hostile command.
-But it is perhaps one of the most common ways in which your med school interviewers may invite you to join in conversation with them.
+But it is perhaps one of the most common ways in which your medical school interviewers may invite you to join in conversation with them.
 How would you respond to this non-question question?
 It doesn’t seem easy, as I’m sure you’re well aware.
 Because it’s so open-ended, we tend to hem-and-haw and sputter out the first thing that comes to mind, and our response usually starts with, “Well, I was born in…” Ugh!
 No!
 You’re missing the point of the interviewers’ request.
 They don’t care where, when, or how you were born; or where you lived until you were seven; or that you currently own a hamster.
 (On the other hand, if you and your hamster have achieved world fame as a banjo duo, then you might want to mention that.)

 What is the point, then, of this non-question question that so often gets us out of sorts?
 Well, that’s actually sort of the point: they want to see how you respond to an unstructured situation.
 Rambling on, creating one big messy non sequitur, or – worst of all – asking of your interviewers, “What do you want to know?” all point to the same problem: a lack of both forethought and reflection.
 Both are essential for being prepared to effectively manage unstructured or ambiguous situations.
 You mistake their intention if you believe that they really only want to get to know you personally.
 Sure, this is an opportunity to share personal information (more in a moment on what that means); but what you opt to share in response to the invitation reveals as much – if not more – about you as the actual details of your response.
 Let me provide an example, but one that is so extreme, I’m guaranteeing you’ll get my point.
 Saying, “Well, I love to get raging drunk every night.” reveals something about you.
-And actually deciding that it would be appropriate to say, “Well, I love to get raging drunk every night.” as your opening line in a med school interview also says something – far worse – about you.
+And actually deciding that it would be appropriate to say, “Well, I love to get raging drunk every night.” as your opening line in a medical school interview also says something – far worse – about you.

-2. This is only the opening moment of the interview.
-Keep your response short and to the point.
+This is only the opening moment of the interview.
 It should only take a minute or so to answer this question.
 Like a good movie preview or a well written prologue, your response should capture your interviewers’ attention, draw them in, and get them excited to hear more from you.

-3. You can take control of the interview conversation by sharing information relevant to topics that your interviewers will be compelled to return to later (because you’ve given them a hint of something interesting about you that they just can’t wait to know more about).
+Share information relevant to topics that your interviewers will be compelled to return to later (because you’ve given them a hint of something interesting about you that they just can’t wait to know more about).